KendallDoesCoding/tap-for-a-surprise/README.md

 # Project Site

 What are you waiting for?
-Go and try to win some of the above listed prizes [here](https://tap-for-a-surprise.kendalldoescoding.gq).
+Go and try to win some of the above listed prizes [here](https://tap-for-a-surprise.kencodes.tech).

 # Partner

-If your interested in partnering up to give away prizes for this project, please email me at kendall@kendalldoescoding.gq.
+If your interested in partnering up to give away prizes for this project, please email me at kendall@kencodes.tech.

 # FAQ (Frequently Asked Questions)